-Here's how we decide whether to label a recipe as not safe for Coumadin users, and I'll admit it's somewhat arbitrary because no research exists for the optimum Vitamin K intake in those using warfarin.
+Here's how we decide whether to label a recipe as not safe for Coumadin users, and I'll admit it's somewhat arbitrary because little research exists for the optimum Vitamin K intake in those using warfarin.

 First, we start with what the recommended daily allowance (RDA) of daily Vitamin K of about 76-80 micrograms per day.
 We consider that a good guideline is about 25-30 micrograms per meal (figuring three meals a day).
-Since for many people the largest meal of their day is their evening meal, we've allotted 35 micrograms for an evening meal that is a complete meal of protein, starch and vegetable (remember that a salad can be a complete meal!).
+Since for many people the largest meal of their day is their evening meal, we've allotted 35 micrograms for an evening meal that is a complete meal of protein, starch, and vegetable (remember that a salad can be a complete meal!).

 A main course protein alone (like a steak recipe, for example) is considered safe under 30 micrograms although proteins alone are usually far lower than that.